Roccolee18/bank_marketing_group_24/README.md

 5. View the report

-After all scripts have been run, the .qmd report should be populated with the analysis results, located in the /reports directory
+After all scripts have been run, the .qmd report under the /report directory should be populated with the analysis results from the latest run of the scripts.

 6. Stop the container

 When finished, press Ctrl + C in the terminal to stop the Jupyter server and exit the container.

-## Usage in a local environment setup
+## Usage in a local environment setup (Alternative to Docker setup)

 ## **Dependencies**